Formatting Options

 sciform supports a variety of exponent modes.
 To display numbers across a wide range of magnitudes, scientific formatting presents numbers in the form:

-Where exp is an integer and base is 10 or 2.
-The different exponent modes control how mantissa, base and exp are chosen for a given input number num.
+Where exp is an integer.
+The different exponent modes control how mantissa and exp are chosen for a given input number num.

 Fixed Point